How to Stop Drinking Every Night (Without Feeling Deprived)

 How to Stop Drinking Every Night Naturally

-The exhale.
-The transition.
+The exhale from everything life throws at us.
+The transition from spreadsheets to our true person.
 The moment the day finally ends.

 That’s why this feels so hard to change.

-Because you’re not just removing a drink…You’re removing a ritual your brain depends on.
+Because you’re not just removing a drink…You’re removing a sacred, unconscious ritual your brain has come to depend on.

 Why You Drink Every Night (It’s Not What You Think)

-If you find yourself reaching for a drink at the same time every evening, it’s not random.
+If you find yourself reaching for a drink at the same time every evening, it’s not some random thing.

 Cue → Craving → Response → Reward

-Craving: “A drink would feel good right now”
+Craving: “A drink would feel damn good right now", sometimes it's not even a conscious thought.

 Response: Pour, sip, repeat